-The amount of iron your body absorbs varies depending on several factors.
-For example, your body will absorb more iron from foods when your iron stores are low and will absorb less when stores are sufficient.
+Your body will absorb more iron from foods when your iron stores are low.
+It will also absorb less when you have enough iron in your body.

-To increase your intake and absorption of dietary iron, try the following:
+To increase intake and absorption of dietary iron:

 Eat Right—Academy of Nutrition and Dietetics